 Safety Talk & Welcome:

-Options: You are welcome to spend unsupervised time in the water (at your own risk).
+BYO Lunch and STAY LONGER: We encourage you to bring your own lunch and a towel to make yourselves comfy on the sand.
+You are also welcome to spend unsupervised time in the water (at your own risk) at the end of the program.
 There are public washroom facilities available onsite.

 |Program Location||Ricketts Point Marine Sanctuary|

 |Max # of Groups (group max 30)|

 |Possible Start Times|

-|Program Duration||2 hours|
+|Program Duration||2 hours, 4 hours|

 |Program Theme||Biodiversity, Human Impacts, Living things, Marine|